evodify/genotype-files-manipulations/README.md

 To see possible options, run python script with --help option:
 `python script.py --help`

+Most of these scripts require the custom python module `calls`, so make sure that you also download and put in the same directory the file `calls.py`.

 Examples of a tab-delimited genotype calls file (hereafter, tab file).